sravani2604/blog/blog/content/blog/Using Tags in Azure.md

 # List resources with NO tag assigned
 Get-AzResource -Tag @{}

-# Get all resoures with a specifi tag name (with any value)
+# Get all resoures with a specific tag name (with any value)
 Get-AzResource -TagName Blog
 ```